FenixPK/EliDangHUD/README.md

 }

 # Changelog
+## 2025-09-21
+DONE: Add chat commands to edit/update settings that otherwise must be written to the xml in world storage.
+Remember to refresh GridHelpers settings as well as CircleRenderer when changed.

 ## 2025-09-20
 DONE: Dynamic block clustering that uses a range.
 It will still pick a cluster size based on grid block count, but then can go up and down from there.
 Sparse regions can be broken down to smaller clusters, and denser regions will be represented by one larger square.
 Eg. at cluster size 2 we get 1x1x1, 2x2x2, or 3x3x3 clusters.
 Based on various settings this can be tweaked.